azoth-lang/azoth.language.reference/src/drop-methods.md

 * may not be run during program termination

 Because of these issues, Azoth does not have finalizers.
-This is possible because it provides destructors as a means to manage non-memory resources in a reliable way.
+This is possible because it provides drop methods as a means to manage non-memory resources in a reliable way.

-## Default Destructors and Destruction
+## Default Drop Methods and Dropping

 Any type with fields that have destructors will get a default destructor if no destructor is declared.
 This destructor will call the destructors of all fields first and then the base class